“I came so that they might have life and have it more abundantly.” John 10:10

 - The Peer Ministry Team is comprised of 20-30 students who plan and facilitate meetings, prayer services, icebreakers, small groups, and retreats.
 These students participate in a three-day retreat experience in summer, and participate in a weekly course “Leadership in Ministry” to learn skills essential to ministry with young people in our world today.

 - Senior Leadership is an opportunity for rising seniors to set individual and class goals, and build community.
-This program begins with an overnight retreat at Camp Fatima in June of the junior year.
 Students involved will help facilitate Freshmen Jumpstart and Freshmen Retreat.
 All seniors are invited to participate in Senior Leadership Night, an evening retreat in late August.